 Tennessee Standards for Holocaust Education

 All 5th grade students, students who study U.S. history, and students who study world history and geography across the state of Tennessee are required to study the Holocaust and genocide as part of the mandated social studies curriculum.
-Below are the 2019 educational standards that outline what each group of students will learn on each of these subjects:
+Below are Tennessee state educational standards that can be used to introduce and expand Holocaust education to the students of Tennessee.

 5th Grade